 If you’re an individual, this can seem heavy handed.
 I assure you, name-dropping yourself on your own website is totally appropriate.
 Just take a deep breath and throw it into the second or third paragraph of each page.
 No one will roll their eyes at you, promise.

 Review your domain and hosting renewals

 Expiring hosting and domain services can creep up on you!
 I encourage you to check your accounts.
 Even if things aren’t going to inspire for a while, you should still make a note in your calendar when things are coming up for renewal.
 Some other hosting and domain tips:

 - If you’re unhappy with your hosting, you don’t have to stay with them.
 But do note that switching hosting is not a quick process: it can take a few days for the internet to catch up to changes.
 I recommend switching at least two weeks before your hosting account is due.
 I outline what to look for in a quality Canadian WordPress host here.

 - Some hosting companies pro-rate if you leave them before your renewal time.
 Some do not.
 It’s ok to check with their sales team on their terms and conditions.
 That’s what they’re there for!

 - Sometimes hosting companies send emails about discounts or bulk prices.
-Check your spam folder to see if you can save some $$ ahead of just logging into your account and pressing ‘renew’.
+Check your spam folder to see if you can save some $ before logging into your account and pressing ‘renew’.

-Bonus: not happy with your current hosting company?
+Bonus: not happy with your current WordPress hosting company?
 For Canadian folk I recommend Websavers – use code ‘AKC10’ and get 10% off all their hosting and domain services!